V-labs/brunch-cordova-app/README.md

 # Cordova with brunch application skeleton

 This repository is a starter kit for a PhoneGap / Cordova application.
-It assume that you have already configured your SDKs for each platforms SDK you want to use (ios / android / blackberry).
+It assume that you have already configured your SDKs for each platform you want to use (ios / android / blackberry).

 ## Prerequisites